 GTTP Hong Kong - GTTP Hong Kong supports a new 3-year senior secondary elective program, Tourism & Hospitality Studies (THS, starting September 2009) which enables students to become good hosts, responsible tourists, sensible observers and well-prepared candidates for tertiary education, professional training and eventually promising careers in the industry.
 Since it began in 1993, GTTP has been actively promoting the recognition of the need for and value of tourism education for secondary school students in Hong Kong

 GTTP Hungary - There are 23 schools in 33 Hungarian cities that offer Travel & Tourism education courses that are part of the GTTP, with 497 students registered in the 2013 - 2014 school year.
 The Hungary Program is aimed at students aged 14 years to 18 years, and includes both mandatory and optional subject matter modules.
 Students are required to invest 220 classroom hours, which typically are spread over two years.
 Teacher training is obligatory and lasts 30 hours.
 Additional optional training is also offered each year, which last two days and focus on specific single subjects.
 There is also an annual conference for teachers.

-GTTP Ireland - GTTP Ireland supports an introductory course on tourism which allows students to explore social, economic and geographical aspects of tourism and to recognize Ireland’s unique culture and heritage.
+GTTP Ireland - GTTP Ireland supports an introductory course on tourism which allows students to explore social, economic and geographical aspects of tourism and to recognise Ireland’s unique culture and heritage.

 GTTP United Kingdom - The GTTP UK is managed by the Institute for Travel and Tourism (ITT) as part of its work with young people seeking careers in the industry.
 The ITT is the professional membership body for individuals employed in the travel and tourism industry.